Recently, our co-founder and CEO Tushar Agarwal spoke on Bisnow’s panel regarding PropTech that’s disrupting the commercial real estate industry.

 Are you looking to sell solutions to larger companies?

 Tushar: I think the majority of PropTech companies are trying to build software solutions to sell to large property corporates.
 We’re not one of them.
 We are we position ourselves as: if you were to start CBRE in 2015, Hubble is what it would look like.
 Rather than being a service-centric company as traditional property companies are, we’re built on a tech and data foundation and assisted by people.
 We’re essentially a new generation of property agents, so we’re not looking to sell our services to companies such as CBRE as we consider them our competitors.

 However, the larger property companies we are looking to partner with are landlords, that is, people who own or manage office space.
 These are companies that are looking to understand what they’re going to do in the future, how they’re going to fill their buildings, and which tenants they should have.
 Our partnerships aim to help landlords fill their buildings while providing them with data insights.

 You say you’re building “the new CBRE”.
 What kind of people work in these companies?

 Tushar: We have a business of about twenty-five people.
 Half of us are software developers and a small portion of our staff are agents – in fact, we just hired our first one from Colliers about four weeks ago.
 He’s just in the audience there…he’s taken off the suit and is looking a bit scruffy these days so he might have to find a balance.
-The core composition of our company is quite different to who you’d see in traditional property where pretty much everyone is a surveyor and you might have some back office staff and office managers.
+The core composition of our company is quite different to who you’d see in a traditional property where pretty much everyone is a surveyor and you might have some back-office staff and office managers.
 We have a good split of backgrounds and most of our skills are digital skills.

 How much real estate knowledge do people need to work in real estate?
 Is it purely technology and data?